Larsvanderlaan/causalGLM-depreciated-/README.md

 2. Conditional odds ratio estimation between two binary variables with "spOR".
 (Causal semiparametric logistic regression)
 3. Conditional relative risk regression for nonnegative outcomes and a binary treatment with "spRR".
 (Causal semiparametric log-linear relative-risk regression with general link functions)

-Also supports:
+Noticable features supported:
+1. Efficient semiparametric inference
-1. High dimensional covariates
+2. High dimensional covariates
-2. General machine-learning tools with the tlverse/sl3 ecosystem
+3. General machine-learning tools with the tlverse/sl3 ecosystem
-3. Prebuilt in machine-learning routines for diverse settings and immediate use.
+4. Prebuilt in machine-learning routines for diverse settings and immediate use.

 Simulations suggest:
 1. Robust finite sample performance even when sample size is as low as n = 50-100